koehme/icariusos/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-icariusOS is a handcrafted 32-bit OS for i686, built from the ground up.
-With a clean kernel interface, full virtual memory support, userspace isolation and a custom shell, it’s designed to keep things minimal, easy and fun.
+icariusOS is a handcrafted 32-bit operating system for i686, started in fall 2022.
+I had built a few kernels before, but dropped those projects too early as other priorities took over.
+With icariusOS, I committed myself to stick with it — and built everything entirely from scratch.

+It began with a homemade bootloader, and now boots clean via GRUB.
+Crafted by an IT'ler with a deep love for bare-metal hacking.

 ## ✨ Features